 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Portrait of Friedrich Bessel (1784-1846), German astronomer.
-Bessel started his working life as an accountant in Bremen.
-He made preparations to travel by studying navigation and astronomy.
-By the age of 26, he was director of the new Konigsberg Observatory.
-He studied the perturbations of planetary and stellar motions, inventing the Bessel functions to aid his analysis.
-He was the first to establish the distance to a star by the method of stellar parallax (1838), using 61 Cygni as his first object.
-He predicted that a small companion star formed a binary system with Sirius, and suggested the existence of the planet Neptune.
+Friedrich Bessel.
+Portrait of Friedrich Wilhelm Bessel (1784-1846), German astronomer.
+He studied the perturbations of planetary and stellar motions, inventing the Bessel mathematical func- tions to aid his analyses.
+In 1838 he was the first to establish the distance to a star by measuring its apparent angular motion (parallax), using 61 Cygni as his first object.
+He predicted that a small companion star formed a binary system with Sirius.
+He computed the mass of Jupiter by analysing the orbits of its satellites, and found that it had a relatively low density.
+He suggested the existence of the planet beyond Uranus, but died a few months before the discovery of Neptune.

 Model release not available.
 Property release not required.